Skip to Content

 You can get my entire Zero Waste Thanksgiving Meal Plan!

 Whether you’re attending a holiday gathering or you’re the host, I’ve got some tips for you!
-These alternative, food safe storage containers are safe, convenient, and zero waste!
+These food storage containers are safe, convenient, and perfect for a zero waste lifestyle!

 1. serve in your mixing bowls:

-If you’re hosting, think about serving the food in mixing bowls with lids.
+If you’re hosting, consider serving food in mixing bowls with lids.
 I have this set of four glass mixing bowls with lids*.
-This unexpected glass storage container works from beginning to end in your food prep.
+These glass storage containers are an unexpected but practical choice that works seamlessly from start to finish in your food prep.

-The mixing bowls are simple glass bowls so they’re perfect for serving and storing.
-They seamlessly move from preparing food to serving food and then storing all your leftovers.
+The mixing bowls are simple glass bowls, making them perfect for both serving and storing.
+They transition effortlessly from preparing food to serving it and then storing all your leftovers, making them some of the safest food storage containers you can use.

-They’re aesthetically pleasing and can pass for serving dishes, unlike many other mixing bowls.
+They’re also aesthetically pleasing and can double as serving dishes, unlike many other mixing bowls.

-I try to place all of my leftovers in glass containers so I can see what’s inside.
-If I store leftovers in containers where I can’t see what’s inside, I tend to forget about it and let the food go bad.
+I try to place all of my leftovers in glass containers so I can easily see what’s inside.
+When leftovers are stored in containers where I can’t see the contents, I tend to forget about them, and the food often goes bad.

 2. snapware: